yorku-ease/ML-in-Android-Studio/README.md

 check if the deoendenciey is there if not copy this (implementation 'org.tensorflow:tensorflow-lite:2.9.0') to your dependencies, a "sync" option will show up at the top that you need to click.

 # Add Images to your Emulator
-Unzip the file for the images.
+If you are using an emulator, Unzip the file for the images.
-If you are using an emulator, go to android Studio, start your emulater and click on Device Managar on the right. click on more options for the selected emulater and open Device Explorer. go Storage -> emulated -> 0 -> Download.
+Start your emulater and click on Device Managar on the right. click on more options for the selected emulater and open Device Explorer. go Storage -> emulated -> 0 -> Download.
 Right-Click download and select upload and select an image.
 When you are done. go to you files on your emulator and click on the images to see it.

+#Export Profiler Recordings
+After finiahing a recoding on Profiler, click Past Recodings, click the recording that you want to export and click "Export recording" at the bottom. select its path and click ok.